Justintime50/web-scrapers/README.md

 ## Usage

-The scripts in this project are provided as a template - each webpage is different and would require tweaking these scripts to scrape the data you need.
+The scripts in this project are provided as a template or example - each webpage is different and would require tweaking these scripts to scrape the data you need.

 * `beautiful-soup-scraper.py` - additional customization options available with Beautiful Soup.
 * `kaupa_scraper.py` - an example of using BS4 on a website.